whatifif/handgesture/draft-h/README.md

 We suggest a standard virtual keyboard and standard virtual mouse like following.
 The goal of this project is to search a possibility of using these subtle gestures to control a computer upto the level to replace a keyboard and mouse completely.

+## Hand Gestures as a Standard Way to replace a Keyboard and Mouse

+We have two hands normally.
+We can use one hand for keyboard and the other for a mouse.
+The standard gestures should be easy for people to learn easily.
+Just imagine that there is a virtual keyboard in front of your left side and virtual mouse on your right side.
+Lets focus on virtual keyboard first.

+We divided the left side into three region

+1. left region
+2. middle region
+3. right region

+We can make 10 easy distinct gesture on each region:

+1. closed hand
+2. open hand
+3. thumb only
+4. additional index finger
+5. additional middle finger
+6. folding first finger
+7. folding second finger
+8. folding middle finger
+9. folding index finger
+10 folding thumb

+If we use 6, 7, 8, 9, 10 as inputs, we have 5 * 3 = 15 different gestures in each region and 15 * 3 = 45 gestures in total region.

+If we use 3, 4, 5 as control, we have 3 * 3 = 9 controls and 45 * 9 = 135 different gestures which will cover the whole range of keys ( numbers, lower alphabet, upper alphabet, special keys and controls )

+For a mouse,